 |This Job is Ranked in|

-|Best Construction Jobs||#3|
+|Best Construction Jobs||#4|

 |The 100 Best Jobs||#94|

-Strong math and reading skills are just as important as having the technical chops, Kellett says.
-"This might seem a little bit out of left field, but a positive attitude is also really important for a candidate's success," he adds, "because this can be a kind of tough business, and a dangerous business.
+Strong math and reading skills are as important as having the technical chops, Kellett says.
+"This might seem a little bit out of left field, but a positive attitude is also really important for a candidate's success," he adds, "because this can be a kind of tough business and a dangerous business.
 Blue-collar work isn't always the most popular line of work."

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|